 "There are no clean getaways."

-Drive is a deceptively simple looking yet structurally sophisticated genre film by Danish, self-proclaimed fetish filmmaker, and non-driver, Nicolas Winding Refn (Bronson).
-Canadian Ryan Gosling plays a very quiet and reserved stuntman/mechanic/driver.
-Told through a patient, careful eye, Refn frames an embracingly entertaining narrative around Gosling's stoic driver for hire protagonist.
+Drive is a deceptively simple-looking yet structurally sophisticated genre film by Danish, self-proclaimed fetish filmmaker, and non-driver, Nicolas Winding Refn.
+Ontario native Ryan Gosling plays a quiet, reserved stuntman/mechanic/driver.
+Told through a patient, careful eye, Refn frames an embracingly entertaining narrative around Gosling's stoic driver-for-hire protagonist.

 The film, set in present day Los Angeles, has an astoundingly eclectic and incredible 1980s soundtrack and feel, underscoring a film noir plot and protagonist.
 Refn frames and structures the picture with so much reckless confidence, dazzling with stunning cinematography by Newton Thomas Sigel.
 With its defiant violence and intensity, Drive frames Los Angeles with energetic fetishism and nuance.
 The vision of L.A. at night is striking and illuminating.
 The slow pace and lingering shots defy conventional filmmaking, highlighting the graphic violence and powerful character performances.
 It sets a moody atmosphere focusing on unseen moments to create incredible tension paid off through violence.